Wednesday, 21 November 2007

 His head filled with images of Sarah, limp and bloodied, or lying face down in the grass, which was growing redder by the second, or with half her face missing, or running up the garden with her in his arms, her head lolling unnaturally as he ran.
 As useful as his worst-case scenario talent could be, at times like this it was a definite drawback.
 The images he would envision could be as real as the world in front of his eyes sometimes and he could see his imaginings in crystal clarity.

-unwanted and intrusive, just as his father had told Henry he was once.
+As a child he'd been plagued by these thoughts, unwanted and intrusive, just as his father had told Henry he was once.
 Henry had been worried that he was some sort of psychic, that these thoughts and visions were prophetic in some form, but although many of the things he imagined as a child did in fact happen to him, he learned that they were just in his imagination whether they happened in the real world or not.

 He was crying freely now, still tormented by ever worse images of Sarah - now bleeding to death from a ruptured femoral artery, hands on her thigh trying to stem the flow of life leaving her, her pleading face looking to him to make it stop and then eventually passing out from the loss of blood and dying before anyone could help.